 One more thing to bear in mind when reviewing your choices; don’t let exam doubt creep in and change your mind for the wrong reasons.
 If you had a certain course chosen and you feel an exam didn’t go well and that you won’t have enough points as a result, best to put those doubts away with your school books and old notes.
 We are all our own worst critics and it is quite possible that the exam went better than you imagine.
 Aim high and make sure your chosen courses really spark a genuine interest in you.

-So really, is it that much of an inconvenience to check and review your CAO choices over the next few days when the alternative is much more stressful and complicated?
-Right now you have the exciting opportunity to create your future and pick the career that you will have.
-Take a look through your list, take a look through the courses on this website and make sure you have put down courses that will almost make you look forward to dusting off that pencil case at the end of the summer.
+So really, it is well worth your while checking your CAO choices over the next few days when the alternative is much more stressful and complicated?
+Right now you have the exciting opportunity to create your future and choose a rewarding career path.
+Take a look through your list of choices and make sure you have put down courses that will almost make you look forward to dusting off that pencil case again at the end of the summer.